 “It was in my junior year of college [that] I came up to my mom and begged her, ‘We need to leave.’
 I came up to her because my grades were suffering, I could not focus because of the abuse at home, I [wasn’t] able to be emotionally present for my friends.”
 Dianna felt bad that making the decision to leave took her so long, and she wished she had been braver and could have left sooner.
 Yet such a move is hard to make without the support of friends and relatives.
 Throughout her life, Dianna had received little such support.
 Most people did not believe Dianna was being verbally abused, because her father wasn’t abusive when others were around.
 It’s common, unfortunately, for abusers to act one way in private and another way in public.

-Preparing to leave the Middle East: The road of estrangement
+Preparing to leave: The road of estrangement

 Dianna’s mother could not just leave the country with her daughter or easily get a divorce, so they had to plan an escape.
 Her parents would be taking a trip to the United States in a few months to visit family, so Dianna and her mother decided that they would leave her father then and remain in the United States, where their relatives could help them start a new life.